jye48/url-shortener/README.md

    click the UrlShortenerApplication.class file and click `Run 'UrlShortenerApplication'`.
-5. If IntelliJ automatically created a run configuration, or if you created it manually, you can either press `ctrl + R` on your keyboard to run the application, or you can click the small green play icon in near the top right of the IntelliJ window
+5. If IntelliJ automatically created a run configuration, or if you created it manually, you can either press `ctrl + R` on your keyboard to run the application, or you can click the small green play icon near the top right of the IntelliJ window

 ### How to Run This Project in the Terminal